AdamSpitz/AdamSpitz.github.io/pages/crypto.md

 "So you're an Ethereum guy?"

-Yeah.
+Basically, yeah.

-You really don't want to get sucked into blockchain tribalism if you don't have to.
-As a layman, the only really important thing to understand is that blockchains are a general-purpose application platform; they're not just about money.
+You can go read my [Blockchain Tribalism FAQ](/pages/blockchain-tribalism/) if you want to, but I recommend against it; as a layman, you probably don't want to get sucked into blockchain tribalism.
+The only really important thing to understand, for the purpose of getting a high-level overview of the space, is that blockchains are a general-purpose application platform; they're not just about money (which means that if you only learn about Bitcoin, you'll get a very limited picture of what this is about).

-See my [Ethereum versus Other Blockchains](/pages/ethereum-versus/) page for more detail.

 "Are you saying that I should buy ETH?"

 No, I am really really not giving you financial advice.
 The technology has huge potential, but I have no idea whether the price of ETH (or anything else) will go up or down.

-"Isn't this all just people hoping to get rich quick?"

-AAA regulation?

-There's all sorts of genuinely cool stuff happening in the crypto world; lots of progress on the technical front, lots of people building crypto versions of ordinary things as well as more-iden

-"So if I'm used to developing ordinary web apps, I run it on an L2 instead of running servers of my own?"

-You can do that - there are general-purpose L2s that are open for anyone to use - but we'll probably also end up seeing lots of app-specific L2s (and even L3s) run by individual companies. e.g. If you're developing a new game or a social-media app or whatever, you may want to write your server-side using one of the various L2 SDKs so that it publishes proofs that your app is doing what you claim it does.

-(It's a terrible idea to start a new L1 just for your app, because you have to spin up its security from scratch by getting people to participate in running nodes.
-But app-specific L2s are a perfectly reasonable idea, if you want to have dedicated servers that are just for your app while still being able to prove to everybody that your app does what you claim it does.)